 Janine Certo is the author of five books, three full-length poetry collections: O Body of Bliss, winner of the Longleaf Press Book Contest in Poetry (Longleaf Press, 2023), Elixir, winner of both the New American Poetry Prize and the Lauria/Frasca Poetry Prize (New American Press and Bordighera Press, 2021), and In the Corner of the Living, runner-up for the Main Street Rag Poetry Book Award (2017); a poetry chapbook, Home Altar, winner of the Keystone Chapbook Prize (Seven Kitchens Press, 2023); and a book of scholarship, Children Writing Poems: Poetic Voices in and out of School (Routledge, 2018).

-Janine is an associate professor at Michigan State University who teaches in the College of Education and the College of Arts and Letters.
-An assistant poetry editor at Italian Americana, her interests have focused on food narratives of the Italian diaspora, late 20th- and 21st-century poetry, the poetics of space, and the poetics of the body.
-She has just completed her fourth full-length poetry manuscript.
+Janine is an associate professor in the Department of Teacher Education at Michigan State University who teaches courses in creative writing, philosophy, and literacy and language education.
+An assistant poetry editor at Italian Americana, her interests include the teaching of poetry writing, narratives of the Italian diaspora, Gaston Bachelard’s The Poetics of Space, the poetics of the body, ecopoetics, and the poetics of taste.
 She lives in East Lansing, Michigan.